Kathryn Rantala, poet and visual artist, is at home with the ineffable.

 Kathryn Rantala is the author of several books, most recently, from Sandy Press, My Archipelago, a finalist for the 2024 Big Other Award for Poetry, and A Little Family, from Spuyten Duyvil Press.
 [See the Books section.]
 She recently collaborated with artist Jack Gunter on a three-volume boxed set of books published in 2024, and has completed a collection, Quarried Light, that invokes saints and martyrs for a secular look at a well-lived life—that book, illustrated with oil paintings by artist George Farrah, is expected to appear in late 2025.

 She has published widely in journals and the small press with such as Big Other, Utriculi, Upstairs at Duroc, The Denver Quarterly, Field, Iowa Review, Painted Bride Quarterly, Poetry Salzburg, elimae, Third Bed and others.
-Her work is upcoming at Ron Slate's journal On The Seawall and in AI and Feminism, an anthology from Louffa Press.
+Her work is upcoming at Ron Slate's journal On The Seawall and as a chapbook, Letters to America, from Louffa Press.

 Visual Art